vscerra/Anomaly_Detection/README.md

 # Anomaly Detection

-Network Instrusion Detection with NSL-KDD
+Network Intrusion Detection with NSL-KDD

 This project explores unsupervised anomaly detection using the NSL-KDD dataset, a widely-used benchmark in network intrusion detection.